hashicorp/terraform/website/docs/state/workspaces.html.md

 For [remote state](/docs/state/remote.html), the workspaces are stored directly in the configured [backend](/docs/backends).
-For example, if you use [Consul](/docs/backends/types/consul.html), the workspaces are stored by appending the environment name to the state path.
+For example, if you use [Consul](/docs/backends/types/consul.html), the workspaces are stored by appending the workspace name to the state path.
 To ensure that workspace names are stored correctly and safely in all backends, the name must be valid to use in a URL path segment without escaping.